freon4dsl/Freon-documentation/docu-content/010_Documentation/030_Defining_an_Editor/050_Projections_for_Limited_Concepts/+page.md

     yieldsProfit: boolean;
     range: number;
     nrOfUse: number;
-    // The previoud two properties are present to show the different options for displaying numbers.
+    // The previous two properties are present to show the different options for displaying numbers.
     // The following property is present to show the use of an external DatePicker component.
     date: string;
 }